mitchellfyi/seedforge/docs/GAMIFICATION.md

 ## Equipment & Tools

-Instead of swords and armour, Seedwork has **gardening tools and accessories** that your Grower equips.
+Instead of swords and armour, Seedforge has **gardening tools and accessories** that your Grower equips.

 ### Tool Types